 A unique, outdoor event space that is perfect for both cocktail receptions and seated dinners.
 This open space has the flexibility to accommodate a variety of event layouts.
 A nearly 200’ long, clear-top seasonal tent is included in the site fee, with options to add-on connecting tents for those events with larger guest counts; up to 700-seated.
 The moss-covered colonnades also provide for additional covered space, as well as a tranquil backdrop to any photo.
 Exclusive access to exhibits are available, based on sunset times.
 The Central Park Zoo is much more than just a zoo, it’s a premiere event location!
 Capacity: 2,000 Guests for Reception, 700 Guests for Seated Dinner

 THE PROSPECT PARK ZOO

 Established in the late 1800s with a small menagerie of animals, this eleven-acre habitat opened to the public in 1935 and has grown to be home to almost 400 animals comprising 82 species.
 Wander through the lush, winding path of the Discovery Trail greeted by red pandas, otters, prairie dogs, and kangaroos.
 Have dinner under the grand architecture of the rotunda just steps away from the Hamadryas Baboons.
 Enjoy cocktails and hors ‘d oeuvres under the stars.
-A tented option is available to accommodate guests up to 1,200.
+Capacity: 1,200 Guests for Reception, 900 Guests for Seated Dinner.